terra-money/docs/docs/validator/faq.md

 ### How does Luna supply behave over time?

 Luna is the native staking token for the Terra Proof-of-Stake chain.
-Luna represents mining power, and also serves as collateral for Terra stablecoins.
-When a Terra stablecoin's price is low, Terra is burned, and Luna is minted.
-This increases the price of Terra.
+Luna represents mining power and serves as collateral for Terra stablecoins.
+When a Terra stablecoin's price is low, the relevant Terra stablecoin is burned, and Luna is minted.
+This increases the price of the Terra stablecoin.
 In order to constrain Luna inflation, the protocol burns all seigniorage and dividends swap fees to the exchange rate oracle ballot winners, which then returns Luna supply towards a target.
 The Terra Protocol is deflationary in nature.

 ### What are the slashing conditions?